-Administrator Autum Fish has come full circle at North Branch: she began in the Nursery program, graduated from 8th grade in 1996, and she is now a parent to a young NBS student.
+Administrator Autum Fish has come full circle at North Branch: she began in the Nursery program, graduated from 8th grade in 1996, and she is now a parent to two NBS students.
 After graduation from Sweet Briar College in 2004, Autum spent 10 years in college admissions and financial aid.
 She loves helping families find the right fit for their children and welcoming new and returning families to the North Branch Community.
 Both of her children attend NBS.

-Early Primary Teacher Genevieve Dennis became a part of the North Branch family as a student when she was just 9 years old.
+Early Primary Teacher Genevieve Hoover became a part of the North Branch family as a student when she was just 9 years old.
 After graduating in 2001, she went on to Nelson County High School and then continued her education at Virginia Commonwealth University in Richmond.
 There, she received a Bachelor of Interdisciplinary Studies and graduated with a Masters in Teaching in 2011.
 Genevieve was thrilled to start her first year of teaching back at North Branch and taught the Juniors class for 2 years.
-After a brief move to Athens, Georgia for some musical adventures, she is back at North Branch and very excited to be teaming up with Jessie for what is sure to be a wonderful year in Early Primary.
+After a brief move to Athens, Georgia for some musical adventures, she returned to North Branch to teach in Early Primary.

-Seniors Teacher Maggie Buchanan earned her Bachelor’s Degree in Science and Environmental Education from Cornell, her M.Ed. in Elementary Education from Smith College and an M.Ed. in Science Education from the University of Massachusetts.
+Seniors Coordinator Maggie Buchanan earned her Bachelor’s Degree in Science and Environmental Education from Cornell, her M.Ed. in Elementary Education from Smith College and an M.Ed. in Science Education from the University of Massachusetts.
 She has been working with 10- to 14-year-olds for over 25 years in a variety of environmental education, public school and private school settings.
 Maggie has taught at North Branch for well over a decade and a half.
-She is one of two homeroom teachers for the 5-6th grade Seniors, and teaches Seniors math and Middle School Science.
 Favorite activities are camping and hiking with her husband and two children, both of whom graduated from NBS.
 Maggie worked under a grant from the Virginia Environmental Endowment to compile and describe North Branch School’s Environmental Studies Program in a book called “Fostering Appreciation of Our Natural World.”

 Development Director Bonnie Holliday has been affiliated with NBS as parent, teacher, administrator, or Board member since 1990.
-She is excited to be working with staff, parents, and Board members to expand North Branch’s programs in the areas of donor relations, foundation and corporate support, and community outreach.
-After attending Glenville State College in West Virginia and living in several cities, Bonnie discovered Nelson County and has called it home since 1981.
+She enjoys working with staff, parents, and Board members to expand North Branch’s programs in the areas of donor relations, foundation and corporate support, community outreach, special events, and marketing.
+After attending Glenville State College in West Virginia and living in several cities, Bonnie discovered Nelson County and has called this beautiful area home since 1981.
 Her previous work experiences in the area include Wintergreen Resort, Sweet Briar College, and the University of Virginia.
 She currently serves on the Nelson Memorial Library Advisory Council and is a founding member of her book club of 27 years.
 She has two daughters, both of whom are graduates of NBS.